It’s Apple’s old school smartphone. So, does its classic design still stack up? Read our iPhone 8 review now to find out.

 Operating system and performance

-The iPhone 8 was launched alongside iOS 11, but can be updated to the latest version of iOS 16, the one that launched with the iPhone 14.
+The iPhone 8 was launched with iOS 11, but can be updated to iOS 16, the one that launched with the iPhone 14.
 This means a sleek new lock screen, updated widgets and Apple’s Focus mode for ensuring you don’t get distracted by your phone when busy.

 The A11 Bionic chipset here is old, admittedly, but everyday performance is fine.
 It’s worth remembering that the iPhone SE 2022 has the same internal specs as the iPhone 13 and will support iOS updates for longer too.